-Not another soup recipe, Irena!
-Yes!
-It’s cold and miserable, and all I want to eat is warm soup.
-I whipped up this creamy cauliflower puree soup in under 30 minutes today.
+It’s cold and miserable today, and all I want to eat is a nice bowl of warm soup.
+I whipped up this creamy cauliflower puree soup in under 30 minutes.
 It was delicate and fluffy with little crispy bacon candy adding texture and saltiness.
-The creaminess would fool you into thinking the soup is made with added white potatoes, butter and cream but it’s all cauliflower with a little trick.
+The creaminess would fool you into thinking the soup is made with added white potatoes, butter or cream but it’s all cauliflower with a little trick.

 - 1 medium head of cauliflower, core out and chopped roughly